 Read: Understanding Comics, by Scott McCloud – pgs 2-117

 Digital storytelling may involve images in sequence (comics, slides, video), arranged spatially in an interface and/or integrated with other media such as text and audio.
 After reading about “sequential arts”, “gutters” and “time frames” in the chapters of Understanding Comics, how might you approach the next visual narrative assignment?
-What ideas does McCloud generate for you?
+What do McCloud’s ideas generate for you in your own digital storytelling?
 Try to think outside the box.

 overview picturing time:

 - cinema (duration, temporal frames)